 The big appeal of going open-plan is for the kitchen and cook to be part of the action when entertaining and, on a day to day basis, for the whole family to be together – in this time-pressed age, it’s a real boon to be able to offer help with homework while preparing the evening meal; and to be able to keep one eye on children while managing other tasks.

 ‘People have become generally less formal and so are more willing to share cooking, dining and relaxing areas,’ says Tim Higham of Higham Furniture.
 ‘When throwing a party or entertaining friends, it is seen as sociable to cook and entertain at the same time.
 Families also want to share the space so that they can multi-task while preparing food.’

 And in summer, an open-plan space really comes into its own.
 The majority of open-plan kitchens include large amounts of glass to let in the light and have easy access to garden, which vastly expands living and entertaining space.

 Read on to see our gorgeous open-plan kitchen ideas.
-For more kitchen ideas to suit every space, cabinetry choice and budget, don't miss our dedicated feature.

 Is an open plan kitchen a good idea?

 An open-plan kitchen is often considered a good idea, especially in a modern home.